A. R. Pardington: The Long Island Motor Parkway

-Pardington was instrumental in promoting the Long Island Motor Parkway and, on June 6, 1908, hosted an official ceremony for the commencement of the parkway's construction.
+Pardington was instrumental in promoting William Kissam Vanderbilt II's Long Island Motor Parkway and, on June 6, 1908, hosted an official ceremony for the commencement of the parkway's construction.
 In his speech at the ceremony, he said:

 Think of the time it will save the busy man of affairs, who likes to crowd into each day a bit of relaxation.
 He will leave downtown at three o'clock in the afternoon, take the subway to a garage within striking distance of the new Blackwell's Island-East River Bridge.
 In twenty minutes a 60-horse-power car will have him at the western terminus of the motor parkway.
 Here a card of admission passes him through the gates, speed limits are left behind, the great white way is before him, and with throttle open he can go, go, go and keep going fifty, sixty or ninety miles an hour until Riverhead or Southampton is reached.

+While Pardington argued the parkway would increase the Vanderbilt fortune, the family ultimately failed to make any money through the venture, eventually giving up the roadway to the government in lieu of unpaid taxes.

 He was also responsible for the first Vanderbilt Cup race on Long Island and for William K. Vanderbilt II's donation of the competition's trophy.
 Besides Vanderbilt, he also acted as a referee of the race.